Living with War: "In the Beginning"

-Living with War: "In the Beginning" is a studio album by Neil Young, released in 2006.
+Living with War: "In the Beginning" is a remix album by Neil Young, first released on iTunes on November 7, 2006.
 It is a stripped-down version of Young's 2006 album Living with War.
 The original title of this particular CD/DVD release, according to a press release, was called Living with War – Raw.
 However, the title changed when the album was finally released.